Start a swimming workout

 Unlock your Apple Watch and clear water from the speakers

-When you start a swimming workout, your screen locks to prevent accidental taps.
-You can see the Lock icon at the top of the screen.
+When you start a swimming workout, or a Scuba Dive with your Apple Watch Ultra, your screen locks to prevent accidental taps.
+You can see the Water Lock icon at the top of the screen.
 To use your watch, you need to unlock the screen.

 - To pause your workout, press the Digital Crown and the side button at the same time.

 - Dry your screen.
-If your screen's wet, the water might cause accidental taps.
+If your screen is wet, the water might cause accidental taps.

-- Turn the Digital Crown to unlock the screen and clear any water from your Apple Watch.
-Your watch makes a sound, and you might feel water on your wrist.
+- Press and hold the Digital Crown on the side of your Apple Watch until the display says Unlocked.1 Your watch makes a sound, and you might feel water on your wrist.

-To lock your Apple Watch again, swipe right, then tap the Lock button .
+To lock your Apple Watch again, swipe right, then tap the Water Lock button .